 The truth: Usage-based programs and monitoring may be required

-While safe driver discounts are indeed offered by many insurers, they often require enrollment in usage-based insurance programs that monitor your driving habits.
+While safe driver discounts are indeed offered by many insurers, they often require enrollment in usage-based insurance programs that monitor your driving habits, which may not be included in an insurance company advertisement.

 These programs may use telematics devices or smartphone apps to track data such as speed, braking, and mileage.